-- Vendors are required to keep the lines of communication open and provide ongoing feedback on participants. - This includes: - Clearing voicemail boxes and email so TSA staff can leave messages - Returning voicemails in a reasonable time frame - Checking vendor view messages every 24 hours - Having someone with vendor view access available to check vendor view messages every day during business hours - TSA is an expert in community supports and resources.
+- Vendors are required to keep the lines of communication open and provide ongoing feedback on participants. - This includes: - Clearing voicemail boxes and email so TSA staff can leave messages - Returning voicemails within one business day for participant issues - Checking vendor view messages every 24 hours - Having someone with vendor view access available to check vendor view messages every day during business hours - TSA is an expert in community supports and resources.
 If you identify anyone (participant, family member, caregiver, etc.) in need of resources, please call The Senior Alliance. - If your phone is not working temporarily, please let TSA know the best way to contact you for the time being. - TSA should be alerted when there is a change in address, phone number, email address etc. - Vendors must not contact participants after services have been stopped with your company.